silviu20092/mod-mythic-plus/.github/README.md

 You can set a random affix count for specific levels (**mythic_plus_level.random_affix_count**).
 Put 0 if you don't want any random affix.
 Each time the server is restarted, the mythic level will receive **random_affix_count** random affixes from a predefined pool of random affixes.

+### Mythic Plus spell damage scaling

+You can further scale spell damage in M+ dungeons using **mythic_plus_spell_override** table. **map** is the ID of the map where the spell will be scaled. **spellid** is the ID of the spell that will receive the scaling. **modpct** is the scale factor for the initial effect of the spell (some spells like Immolate deal initial damage and then DOT damage, the spell id is the same). **dotmodpct** is the scale factor for the DOT damage of the spell.

+### Commands

+Use **.mythic info** to find information about the current Mythic Plus dungeon.
+This command is available to all players.
+Use **.mythic reload** to reload tables related to Mythic Plus system, not all tables are hot reloadable though.

 ## Some photos

 ![pic1](https://github.com/silviu20092/mod-mythic-plus/blob/master/pics/pic1.png?raw=true)